CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 We need to write an **assertion** inside the body of `function () {}`

-The assertion is the part of the test code that actually checks to see if something is true or not.
+> 🗣️ Recall: The assertion is the part of the test code that actually checks to see if something is true or not.

 In this example, we want to check that the following is true:

 We expect `getOrdinalNumber(1)` to be `"1st"`